8 Running Tips to Improve Your: Training for a Half Marathon

 Training for a Half Marathon Running Tip #3: Take Your Time - 12 Weeks or More

-So, ideally, you'd have a year or so of running behind you.
-You have done some 5k and 10k races.
-Now you are ready to train for a half marathon.
-You have got the time to prepare.
-About twelve weeks at least, potentially even a bit more.
+Ideally, you'd have a year or so of running behind you.
+You've done some 5K and 10K races.
+Now you're ready to train for a half marathon.
+You've got the time to prepare — about twelve weeks at least, potentially even more.

-Therefore, you should begin by allowing yourself six to eight weeks to gradually get up to the weekly mileage that you'll need to be putting in for your training purposes.
-Remember that you want to be peaking at just the right time for the race, and you don't want to be burned out or overtrained when the day of the race comes.
+I recommend allowing yourself six to eight weeks to gradually build up to the weekly mileage you'll need.
+Remember that you want to be peaking at just the right time, and you don't want to be burned out when race day comes.

-Ideally, you'll build up your mileage in this base building phase to about 25-30 miles per week with a long run of at least 10 miles.
-When you are a beginner, just wanting to finish your half marathon, then you may not reach a long run of 10 miles or even the 25-30 miles per week in the base building phase.
-When you are more experienced you may get to 40-50 miles per week or even more.
+Now it is hard to be precise.
+We all have different starting points.
+Assuming you are fairly fresh to half marathon training but have got a decent running backround, you'll build up your mileage in this base building phase to a solid 25-30 miles per week with a long run of at least 10 miles.
+When you're a beginner just wanting to finish, you may not reach a 10-mile long run or 25-30 weekly miles.
+When you're more experienced you may get to 40-50 miles per week or even more.

-While you are gradually building up to your full training intensity, just do "easy" runs.
-The focus should be on getting mileage into your legs, training your mind and your cardiovascular system without burning out.
+While you're gradually building your mileage, do mostly easy runs.
+Focus on getting mileage into your legs, training your mind and cardiovascular system without burning out.
+Add one or two tempo runs in the week, but do not do any faster work.

-This base building block of six to eight weeks will really help you build up that endurance.
+This base building block of six to eight weeks will really help you build endurance.
 The half marathon is a long way to be running fast, so you really need this phase.
 Refrain from shorter, faster runs as much as possible.
-Stick to easy running for now, potentially with a weekly tempo run if you are in dire need of speed.

 Training for a Half Marathon Running Tip #5: Do Faster Running In the Second Six to Eight Weeks

 This is also known as speedplay.
-The emphasis is on doing what feels right.
-You do longer and shorter speed bursts with some rest in between.
+You do longer and shorter speed bursts with some rest in between — whatever feels right.

-Interval workouts are a bit more structured than fartlek workouts.
-They usually consist of a fixed set of repeats of fixed length, e.g. 6 x 800m, 5 x 1000m, 3 x 1 mile, etc.
+Interval running workouts are more structured than fartlek.
+They usually consist of a fixed set of repeats of fixed length — 6 x 800m, 5 x 1000m, 3 x 1 mile, etc.

-Are you more a beginning runner?
+Are you a beginning runner?
 Then you'll want to focus mostly on tempo running.
 A bit more experienced?
-Then still focus mostly on tempo running... :)
+Then still focus mostly on tempo running!

-A mistake I see made quite often is that people only know two speeds: slow or very fast.
-However, if the long run and a good aerobic base are the most important factors in your half marathon training, then tempo running should be a very close second.
+A mistake often made is that people only know two speeds: slow or very fast.
+However, if the long run and good aerobic base are the most important factors in your half marathon training, then tempo running should be a very close second.

-It helps build up that physical and mental strength which you'll need when doing the half marathon.
-Half marathon pace feels easy compared to tempo pace, so doing plenty of good tempo workouts is going to be a terrific confidence booster going into a half marathon.
+It helps build that physical and mental strength you'll need during the half marathon.
+Doing plenty of good tempo workouts is a terrific confidence booster going into a half marathon.

-Interval running is useful as well, however, just keep in mind that it should be the addition to your running schedule.
-It shouldn't be the main feature.
-Don't neglect your long runs, easy runs and tempo runs in favor of intervals.
+Interval running is useful as well.
+However, keep in mind that it should be the addition to your running schedule, not the main feature.
+Don't neglect your long runs, easy runs and tempo runs in favour of intervals.
+Add a few interval sessions here and there, but don't schedule them in too often.

 Training for a Half Marathon Running Tip #6: Cross-Training

-As mentioned before, doing some cross-training is a good idea.
-Your heart doesn't mind how it gets its workout.
-Your legs do.
 So if you can run more, run more.
-But if you have hit your limit in terms of running mileage, then do cross-training to build up your fitness further.
-And in order to keep variety in your half marathon training schedule and give the legs a bit of a rest, cross-training is really useful.
+But if you've hit your limit in terms of running mileage, then do cross-training to build up your fitness further.
+And to keep variety in your half marathon training schedule and give the legs a bit of rest, cross-training is really useful.

 You can decrease your risk of injury by doing cross-training.
 It will help strengthen other muscles in your body.
-It may give you improved core strength, which in turn has been proven to make you a faster runner.
+This in turn can make you a faster runner.

-But I am not going to be too prescriptive here.
-Cross-training can involves things like exercises with kettle bells or dumbbells, exercises with a medicine ball, doing push-ups, doing Hindu squats, and doing plyometrics.
+Strictly speaking, I'd like to differentiate between aerobic cross-training and strength training.
+They do different things for you.
+But they can both be helpful.
+Strength training can involve things like exercises with kettle bells or dumbbells, exercises with a medicine ball, doing push-ups, doing Hindu squats, and doing plyometrics.
+You can find more on this in my strength training for runners guide.

 Training for a Half Marathon Running Tip #7: Short Taper